 Blood Test Information is provided for informational purposes only.

 There is no blood test that tests for the herpes virus itself.
 Rather, they all test for the presence of antibodies to the herpes virus.
-Thus, while some ResolveHerpes customers do receive negative blood test results, there is no known blood test in the United States that can consistently and reliably show that the herpes virus has left the body because the antibodies to the virus will always remain and there is no known blood test in the United States that can differentiate between antibodies that are present due to a prior herpes infection and antibodies that are present due to a current herpes infection.
+Thus, while some ResolveHerpes customers do receive negative blood test results, there is no known blood test that can consistently and reliably show that the herpes virus has left the body because the antibodies to the virus will always remain and there is no known blood test that can differentiate between antibodies that are present due to a prior herpes infection and antibodies that are present due to a current herpes infection.
 As a result, Resolve All, Ltd, believes that the focus should not be on whether a piece of paper from a laboratory says you are herpes virus free, but rather whether your quality of life has increased such that you know by listening to your own body that you are herpes virus free.

 Resolve All, Ltd, believes that once you have completed the mineral detox strictly as instructed, then you should know on your own when the virus has left your body because when the virus leaves your body you should no longer have outbreaks of the same frequency and intensity.
 Shortly after completing the detox, you can still experience "clearing" symptoms, but these should decrease in frequency over the following 3 to 9 months.
 Eventually, your outbreaks should stop completely.
 That process takes different time periods for different people.
 There is no one-size-fits-all time frame.
 It just depends on your own body, the level of virus in your body, how well you follow the instructions that came with the detox, and the health of your own body's immune system.